ysyk2021/the-role-of-communication-building-trust-and-transparency-within-employee-networks/src/chapter-2.md

 * Benefits of Communication: Enhanced understanding, employee engagement, trust-building, conflict resolution, and knowledge sharing.
 * Challenges of Communication: Noise, language barriers, cultural differences, information overload, lack of feedback, and misinterpretation.

-Sub-chapter 2.3: Techniques for Overcoming Common Communication Challenges
+Techniques for Overcoming Common Communication Challenges
 --------------------------------------------------------------------------

 To ensure effective communication, organizations must address and overcome common challenges.
 This sub-chapter will present techniques and strategies that help mitigate these difficulties: